haiwen/sea-markdown-editor/readme.md

   * ref.current.getSlateValue:  Get the value of the current slate data format in the editor
 * isFetching: Whether the value of the editor is being obtained, if the loading effect is displayed while obtaining, and if the acquisition is completed, the corresponding content obtained is displayed in the editor.
 * value: The text content obtained
+* initValue: If value does not exist, a default value can be provided via initValue
 * onSave: When the editor content changes, the onSave callback event is triggered externally.
 The user can save the document by implementing this callback function.
 * onContentChanged: When the editor content changes, a change event is triggered to facilitate the user to record whether the document
+* mathJaxSource: A static path to access mathJax content.
+You can download it through http://cdn.mathjax.org/mathjax/latest/MathJax.js and put it on your own server, or use this address directly

 ## Functions